sync-lab/ETCetera/docs/source/Scheduling.rst

         :return: Whether refinement is successful.
         :rtype: bool

+.. py:class:: system(cl)

+    Class representing the composition of multiple control loops (composition of :class:`enum.controlloop` objects).

+    :param list[enum.controlloop] cl: List of traffic models.

+    .. py:method:: compose

+        Composes the states, transitions, outputs, etc. of the traffic models, by allowing each combination to occur.

+    .. py:method:: safe_set

+        Creates the safe set for the system.
+I.e. :math:`W = \{(x_1, \dots, x_n) \in X_{comp.} \, \vert \, \exists_{\leq 1} x_i : \: H_i(x_i) \in \{T_1, T\}\}`.
+The system should be composed beforehand.

+        :return: :math:`W`.

+    .. py:method:: safety_game([, W=None])

+        Solves the safety game for the system.

+        :param set W: The safety set.
+If ``None``, will calculate by calling :func:`safe_set`.
+Default: ``None``.
+        :return: Solution to the safety game :math:`Z^*`.

+    .. py:method:: create_controller(Z [, StatesOnlyZ=True, convert_blocks=True])

+        Given an invariant set (e.g. :math:`Z` from :func:`safety_game`), will create a controller that will keep the system in the invariant set.
+        It returns a dictionary mapping state to possible inputs: :math:`U_c(x) = \{u \in U_{comp.} \mid \emptyset \neq Post_{u}(x) \subseteq Z \}.`

+        :param Z: The invariant set (for example solution to the safety game).
+        :param bool StatesOnlyZ: Whether to limit the states to only Z, or to the whole state set.
+Default:``True``.
+        :param bool convert_blocks: If the system is partitioned, whether :math:`U_c` should be in terms of the states (if false, in terms of the blocks).
+Default: ``True``.

+        :return: :math:`U_c`

+    .. py:method:: partition(idx)

+        This will create an initial partition for the specified control loops.

+        :param list[int] idx: List of indices which specify which of the control loops to partition.
+        :return: Whether partitioning is successful for at least one.

+    .. py:method:: partition_all

+        This will create an initial partition for all the control loops.

+        :return: Whether partitioning is successful for at least one.

+    .. py:method:: refine(idx)

+        This will refine the specified control loops.

+        :param list[int] idx: List of indices which specify which of the control loops to refine.
+        :return: Whether refinement is successful for at least one.

+    .. py:method:: refine_all

+        This will refine all the control loops.

+        :return: Whether refinement is successful for at least one.

+    .. py:method:: generate_safety_scheduler:

+        Will generate a safety controller/scheduler for the system.
+Automatically chooses which of the algorithms will likely perform best.
+In this case, it will always choose :func:`gen_safety_scheduler_part`.

+        :return: :math:`U_c`

+    .. py:method:: gen_safety_scheduler_basic

+        Will generate a safety controller/scheduler for the system by solving a safety game.

+        :return: :math:`U_c`

+    .. py:method:: gen_safety_scheduler_part

+        Tries to synthesize a scheduler somewhat more efficiently by reducing the size of all subsystem, and synthesizing on the composition of those.
+If it fails, it will refine each subsystem and try again, until refinement is no longer possible.

+        :return: :math:`U_c`

 .. py:currentmodule:: sentient.Scheduling.fpiter.bdd

 .. py:class:: controlloop(abstraction[, name: str = None, maxLate: int = None, maxLateStates: int = None, ratio: int = 1])